lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 The notion of an MVP should not be tossed after your initial launch.
 Every major feature should also be thought of as having a minimum viable state.
 If you spend time trying to tick off every task for a feature before launch, you run the risk of taking too long to ship or leading yourself astray with elements that aren't even important.

 Whenever I start on a new major feature, <b>I always start by listing off the Must haves and the Nice-to-haves</b>.
-The Must-haves are non-negotiable and core to the feature itself where as Nice-to-haves are totally optional and while they may impact user experience, at the end of the day the feature can be shipped without it.
+The Must-haves are non-negotiable and core to the feature itself where as Nice-to-haves are totally optional and while they may impact user experience, at the end of the day, the feature can be shipped without it.

 It's also helpful to order your lists in descending order of importance.
 When it becomes obvious that I need to cut scope and ship as soon as possible, it'll be easy to see that the features to cull are at the bottom of the list.